Buuntu/fastapi-react/{{cookiecutter.project_slug}}/README.md

 - SqlAlchemy with Alembic for migrations
 - Pytest for backend tests
 - Jest for frontend tests
-- Eslint (with Airbnb style guide)
+- Perttier/Eslint (with Airbnb style guide)
 - Docker compose for easier development
+- Nginx as a reverse proxy to allow backend and frontend on the same port

 ## Development